-- Recognize Hollywood Boulevard as a vibrant mixed use area with energized ground floor retail that includes specialty shops, dining and entertainment venues. - Establish Harrison Street and Tyler Street as supporting corridors that include active office use in addition to retail and dining activities. - Recognize Hollywood Boulevard as a major east-west gateway to Downtown and encourage appropriate design elements that will enhance its character.
+- a.
+Recognize Hollywood Boulevard as a vibrant mixed use area with energized ground floor retail that includes specialty shops, dining and entertainment venues. - b.
+Establish Harrison Street and Tyler Street as supporting corridors that include active office use in addition to retail and dining activities on the ground floor. - c.
+Recognize Hollywood Boulevard as a major east-west gateway to Downtown and encourage appropriate design elements that will enhance its character.

+- d.
+Reprogram Hollywood Boulevard to reconfigure the existing landscaping and streetscape to promote outdoor uses and events, enhance the pedestrian and retail experience, and reinforce the unique character of the district. - e.
 Begin the analysis of programming and identify issues to consider potential closure of Hollywood Boulevard to vehicular traffic within the downtown core.